 New Zealand is a wonderful place to ride a motorcycle.
 I just had a week and a half riding the south island and apart from some mixed weather it was some of the best riding I have ever experienced.

 About now I had accustomed to the Vstrom and will try explain my thoughts on it from my riding experience.
 It feels large compared to a regular mid capacity naked bike however it is not difficult to ride.
 All day comfortable seating and very stable in the sweepers.
-Not as quick on change of direction, perhaps the 19 inch front wheel but just modest difference.
-I would have liked a little more passing power but only because I was following my mate who is quick rider.
+I would have liked a little more passing power but only because I was following my mate on a 1200cc bike who is a very quick backroads rider.

 I experienced very bad wind buffering despite adjusting the screen every way.
 I guess I did not personally find the bike a good match for me, the CBF600 I rode in Europe did everything better as a touring machine.
-The 19″ front wheel on this will be little better on gravel but riding up high on what is still a full weight road bike it’s not something I would ride too far off road.
-Anyway is it a good bike no doubt, it’s just me that doesn’t ‘get’ these 200+kg road bikes dressed as off roaders.
+If leaving the tarmac the 19″ front wheel on this will be little better on gravel but a dual purpose tyre on a 17″ wheel is better on dirt than a road bias tyre on a 19″ wheel so I’d choose smaller lighter bike if I wanted to ride more off road.

 From Wanaka I rode the spectacular Crown Range, perhaps the highest road I traversed this tour over to historic Arrowtown.
 I was a little disappointed with Arrowtown, they have this wonderfully preserved frontier look town yet the main street is chock o block full with new SUV’s and hire cars all blocking the shop frontages and spoiling any chance of photo’s.
 Why not make it pedestrian zone…